Apostasy in Islam by country: Bangladesh

+The first ex-Muslim to flee the country in the history of independent Bangladesh was Daud Haider, a poet who left the country under the pressure from the government in 1974 for publishing a poem insulting Islam.
 Feminist author Taslima Nasrin (who opposes sharia) suffered a number of physical and other attacks for her critical scrutiny of Islam, before being driven into exile.
 In August 1994 she was brought up on "charges of making inflammatory statements", and faced criticism from Islamic fundamentalists.
 A few hundred thousand demonstrators called her "an apostate appointed by imperial forces to vilify Islam"; a member of a "militant faction threatened to set loose thousands of poisonous snakes in the capital unless she was executed."